 We know first hand how difficult it is for grieving families to deal with the unfamiliar tasks that follow the death of a loved one.
 Our aftercare program is an extension of our care, because we have a genuine interest in those we serve... before, during, and after the services.

 McCall’s also understands that everyone is affected by bereavement differently.
-For those who are in need of bereavement counseling or further support, Audrey has a list of qualified professionals and support groups in Greater Victoria who can help.
+For those who are in need of bereavement counselling or further support, Wendy has a list of qualified professionals and support groups in Greater Victoria who can help.
 Click here for more information.

-In a single, typical one-hour appointment, Audrey will provide you with detailed information and guidance which may include the following tasks:
+In a single, typical one-hour appointment, Wendy will provide you with detailed information and guidance which may include the following tasks:

 - Service Canada Applications and Claims